Arnold Goodstein

 Arnold Samuel Goodstein (born April 17, 1944) is an American lawyer, veteran, and former politician in South Carolina.
 He served in the state legislature.
 He lives in Charleston.

 Early life, education and career

 Goodstein was born in Florence, South Carolina.
 Melton A. Goodstein and Carolyn F. Heyman Goodstein were his parents.
 He lived in North Charleston and attended North Charleston High School.
-He graduated from Davidson College and received his law degree from the University of South Carolina.
+He graduated from Davidson College and received his Juris Doctor degree from the University of South Carolina.
 He was a partner at the law firm Goodstein & Jennings.

 He was part of ROTC, served in Vietnam and received two bronze stars, and was a member of the South Carolina National Guard.

 Political career

 Goodstein served in the South Carolina House of Representatives from 1971 to 1973 and the South Carolina Senate in 1969 and 1970 and again from 1975 to 1979.

 Personal life

 Goodstein married Cynthia Lovay and they had a daughter.
 He is currently married to circuit court judge Diane Goodstein.